 When and where to observe whales in the maritime regions of Québec

-Of course, you don’t have to board a boat to see belugas and minke whales; you can spot plenty of them from the shore.
-The best places to observe these magnificent marine mammals in Tadoussac are Pointe-Noire (Baie-Sainte-Catherine) and Pointe-de-l’Islet (Tadoussac) at the mouth of the Saguenay Fjord, Tadoussac Bay and the top of the Tadoussac dunes (Saguenay–St. Lawrence Marine Park), as well as at the mouth of the Sainte-Marguerite River (Parc national du Fjord-du-Saguenay).
-To learn more about marine mammals, plan a visit to the Marine Mammal Interpretation Centre (CIMM).
+You can also observe some species from the shore, including belugas and minke whales.
+The best places to see these marine mammals in the Tadoussac area are Pointe-Noire (Baie-Sainte-Catherine) and Pointe-de-l’Islet (Tadoussac), at the mouth of the Saguenay Fjord, as well as around Tadoussac Bay, from the top of the Tadoussac dunes (Saguenay–St. Lawrence Marine Park) and around the mouth of the Sainte-Marguerite River (Parc national du Fjord-du-Saguenay).
+To learn more about marine mammals, plan a visit to the Marine Mammal Interpretation Centre (CIMM) in Tadoussac.

-A little further east, you can see spouts and whale backs (fin whales, humpbacks) just off Cap de Bon-Désir.
-Minke whales often swim up close to the shore, and blue whales, fin whales and humpbacks sometimes feed just a few hundred metres from the coast.
+A little further east, you can see whale spouts and backs (fin whales, humpbacks) just off Cap de Bon-Désir.
+Minke whales often swim quite close to the shore, while blue whales, fin whales and humpbacks sometimes feed just a few hundred metres from the coast.

-Whales are scattered all along the Côte-Nord and Lower North Shore coasts, from Les Escoumins to Blanc-Sablon, with a few clusters between Rivière-au-Tonnerre and Havre-Saint-Pierre (including in the Mingan Archipelago National Park Reserve, around Anticosti Island and in the Blanc-Sablon area).
-In June, you can watch minke whales feed near the shoreline along Route 138, 70 km (45 mi.) east of Sept-Îles.
+Whales are scattered all along the coast of Côte-Nord, including along the Lower North Shore, from Les Escoumins to Blanc-Sablon, with a few clusters between Rivière-au-Tonnerre and Havre-Saint-Pierre (including in the Mingan Archipelago National Park Reserve, around Anticosti Island and in the Blanc-Sablon area).
+In June, you can watch minke whales feed near the shoreline along Route 138, about 70 km (45 mi.) east of Sept-Îles.

-Île Verte (Green Island) is another great whale-watching destination in the Bas-Saint-Laurent region.
-During the summer months, minke whales feed just a few metres from the island’s western point, accompanied by belugas and harbour porpoises.
-You can also spot minke whales near the Île Verte Lighthouse.
-Fin whales and humpbacks occasionally make an appearance here too.
-Nearby, along the island’s south shore, you can learn all about the anatomy of whales and dolphins at the Musée du squelette (Skeleton Museum).
+Île Verte (Green Island) is another great whale-watching destination in the region.
+During the summer months, minke whales feed just a few metres from the island’s western point, as do belugas and harbour porpoises.
+You can also spot minke whales, and sometimes fin whales and humpbacks, near the Île Verte Lighthouse.
+Nearby, on the island’s south shore, you can learn all about the anatomy of whales and dolphins at the Musée du Squelette (Skeleton Museum).

-The easternmost tip of the Gaspé Peninsula is another prime location in Québec for observing marine mammals.
-Forillon National Park and Parc national de l’Île-Bonaventure-et-du-Rocher-Percé are both excellent sites for watching whales and dolphins (long-finned pilot whales, Atlantic white-sided dolphins).
-You can hear whale blows (fin whales, humpbacks and occasionally blue whales) from Forillon National Park (Cap-Gaspé, Cap-Bon-Ami, Cap-des-Rosiers, Gaspé Bay) and from Bonaventure Island.
+The easternmost tip of the Gaspé Peninsula, from Gaspé to Percé, is one of the best places in Québec to admire marine mammals.
+Forillon National Park and Parc national de l’Île-Bonaventure-et-du-Rocher-Percé are both excellent sites for watching whales and dolphins (Atlantic white-sided dolphins).
+You can spot the blows of whales (fin whales, humpbacks and occasionally blue whales) from Forillon National Park (Cap-Gaspé, Cap-Bon-Ami, Cap-des-Rosiers, Gaspé Bay) and Bonaventure Island.

 The maritime regions of Québec are by far the best whale-watching destinations in the world.
-From land or by sea, Québec maritime offers a multitude of opportunities to observe these immense marine mammals.
+From land or by sea, these regions offers a multitude of opportunities to observe these immense marine mammals.
 Start planning your trip today!